 Set aside snacks and other necessities.

 Moving day can be a long one, and sometimes it’s a lot of work.
 Quality snacks (think protein and whole foods) can go a long way towards making things more manageable.
 Coffee, tea, or even electrolyte drinks might just save the day during a mid-afternoon slump.
 And since all of your glasses will be packed away, set aside some water bottles to stay hydrated.
-Then remember to actually use them!
+Then remember to use them!
 Your move will go far better if everyone is fed and hydrated.

 Prepare to keep the kids entertained.

 In an ideal world, the kids would go have a playdate with a family member or neighbor.
 But if they’ll be around for moving day, create one zone of the house where the kids can play undisturbed.
-This may mean you clean out one room prior to the movers’ arrival, or you set the kids up with a movie on your tablet or laptop and relocate them as needed.
+This may mean you clean out one room before the movers’ arrival, or you set the kids up with a movie on your tablet or laptop and relocate them as needed.
 Plan ahead: your wifi will probably need to be disassembled!
 Download and set aside anything that you’ll need the night before.

 Prepare your pets.